Benefits of black tea

 Another study showed that having three regular cups of black daily for half a year decreases both systolic and diastolic blood pressure in the subjects.
-Tea may impact hypertension with the improvement in the functioning of the cells that line your blood vessels and heart.
+Tea may impact hypertension with improved cells’ functioning that line your blood vessels and heart.
 Another possibility relates to its ability to burn abdominal fat, which helps control blood pressure.

 When this was applied to public volunteers, the study showed a reduction of up to 10% in the risk of hypertension and 7-10% in heart disease.

 4. Prevents cavities

 Tooth enamel usually repairs itself by using minerals from saliva and fluoride from toothpaste or other tea sources for those who drink it.
-However, when the tooth decay process continues, more minerals are lost, which can result in cavities.
-Having tea regularly enhances the protection and repair of tooth enamel with components such as Streptococcus sobrinus and Streptococcus mutans.
+However, when the tooth decay process continues, more minerals are lost, resulting in cavities.
+Having tea regularly enhances tooth enamel protection and repair with components such as Streptococcus sobrinus and Streptococcus mutans.

 5. Boosts weight loss

 If you are on a program to lose weight, black tea can be your added benefit.
-Several studies have shown that the composition of bacteria present in the intestine changed, increasing the number of bacteria that is associated with lean body fat ridding bacteria that are linked with obesity.
+Several studies have shown that the composition of bacteria present in the intestine changed, increasing the number of bacteria associated with lean body fat ridding bacteria linked with obesity.

-While it is still essential to be attentive to diet and workout regularly to lose those unwanted kilograms, black tea can provide a bonus improvement to metabolism.
+While it is still essential to be attentive to diet and regularly lose those unwanted kilograms, black tea can improve metabolism.

 6. Improves immunity while fighting infections

 7. Defends against diabetes.

-Unrestrained diabetes can lead to a succession of problems that include weakening eyes, damaged nerve heart, and kidney disease.
-Insulin, which is a hormone, controls the blood sugar level; it helps to move glucose from your body into cells for it to be broken down and get released as energy.
-People with diabetes cannot break down glucose into energy due to insufficient insulin, or insulin is not functioning well.
+Unrestrained diabetes can lead to a succession of weakening eyes, damaged nerve heart, and kidney disease.
+Insulin, a hormone, controls the blood sugar level; it helps move glucose from your body into cells to be broken down and released as energy.
+People with diabetes cannot break down glucose into energy because insufficient insulin or insulin is not functioning well.
 Black tea can come to your rescue if you are at risk of high blood sugar levels.